starpig1129/ai-data-analysis-MulitAgent/README.md

 - The system may take some time to complete the entire research process, depending on the complexity of the task.
 ## Current Issues and Solutions
 1. OpenAI Internal Server Error (Error code: 500)
-2. Agent Execution Root Directory
-3. NoteTaker Efficiency Improvement
+2. NoteTaker Efficiency Improvement
-4. Overall Runtime Optimization
+3. Overall Runtime Optimization
 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.